bogzbonny/yeehaw/README.md

 # Design Overview

 Core to yeehaw is the element ownership model.
-TUI Elements are arranged in a hierarchical but still semi-autonoumous manner.
-Event information (keyboard/mouse/custom events) is routed from the top down, and responses can be repropogated upwards from deeply nested elements.
+TUI Elements are arranged in a hierarchical but still semi-autonomous manner.
+Event information (keyboard/mouse/custom events) is routed from the top down, and responses can be repropagated upwards from deeply nested elements.
 Additionally elements may maintain direct communication lines with any other elements through the use of hooks and other element-specific function variables (e.g. the button click function on a button element).
 Parent elements retain authority over child